don-ferris/LifeStream/VISION.md

 ### Browser First

-Viewing and participating in LifeStream should require nothing more than a modern web browser.
+LifeStream should be fully functional from any modern web browser.

 Optional enhancements—such as Web Push notifications, passkeys, or installation as a Progressive Web App—should improve the experience without becoming requirements.